Red Cat Adventures, Whitsundays, Queensland © Tourism Australia

 While the Great Barrier Reef often takes centre stage, it’s not the only incredible coral reef system to grace Australia’s oceans.

-At 2,300 kilometres (1,430 miles) the Great Barrier Reef is the largest coral reef system in the world.
+At 2,300km (1,430mi), the Great Barrier Reef is the largest coral reef system in the world.
 It’s home to over 1,600 species of fish, more than 30 species of whales and dolphins and six of the world’s seven species of marine turtles.
 Whether you snorkel, scuba or fly over its striking reefs, this underwater playground will captivate you.
 Take a day trip from Cairns or Port Douglas, or settle into island life on the secluded Orpheus, Lizard, Hamilton or Bedarra islands.

 While technically part of the Great Barrier Reef system, the reef's southern end offers unique experiences that differentiate it from the areas found in the tropical north.
 From Heron Island, you can snorkel right off the beach or watch turtles nest in the sand.
 Lady Musgrave is the perfect day trip for experienced and first-time snorkellers alike, while Lady Elliot ranks as one of the world’s top five places to dive with giant manta rays.

 The World Heritage-listed Ningaloo Marine Park is the world’s largest fringing reef where you can wander straight into the coral reef system from the beach.
 At 260km (162mi) long, Ningaloo Reef is swarming with turtles, tropical fish, manta rays, humpback whales and the majestic whale shark.
 In fact, there’s no other place on Earth where whale sharks congregate in such large numbers so close to land.
 Visit between April and July to swim next to these gentle giants.